or "AIT," "ALLERGEN SPECIFIC IMMUNOTHERAPY," "ASIT"

 Allergen Specific Immunotherapy, commonly referred to as "allergy shots," have come to be the most effective way to address airborne allergies, sometimes even resulting in a permanent cure.
 This sounds wonderful but there is expense involved plus it commonly takes a year to realize results and will not help the pet (or person) who is experiencing symptoms right now.
 Allergen Specific Immunotherapy, or "ASIT" involves the use of a special individually-made serum, created using small amounts of allergens (proteins against which the person or pet reacts).
 The patient periodically receives injections of gradually increasing amounts of allergens until a maintenance level is reached.
 This method of allergy control uses the patient's own immune system rather than drugs to address the symptoms of allergy.
-It may seem odd that injecting someone with the very substances to which they are allergic would be helpful but it is.
+It may seem odd that injecting someone with the very substances to which they are allergic would be helpful but, in fact, it works.
 All other therapies for airborne allergies basically aim to suppress the symptoms; allergen-specific immunotherapy is the only therapy that actually works against the immunological disease.
 The earlier in the allergic patient's life ASIT is started, the better the results and regular rechecks are needed through the course of ASIT.

 WHAT TO EXPECT FROM IMMUNOTHERAPY